IvanoAlvino/wed-dashboard/memory-bank/activeContext.md

 3. **Development setup**: Both servers run independently on 8080/4200
 4. **Database resets**: H2 is in-memory, restarts clean each time
 5. **Key files**: Entity classes, service implementations, and component logic are complete
+6. **Search functionality**: Real-time talk filtering by title with highlighting and result counts